Recent Fire Damage Posts

 Starve it.
 This happens when there’s nothing left for a fire to consume, either because it’s totally obliterated whatever it was feasting on, or because surrounding fuel sources get removed before they can combust.

 Interrupt the chain reaction.
-This one’s a little more intensely scientific, but certain chemical agents, such as halon, can be introduced into the atmosphere surrounding a fire, and they can actually interact with the oxygen and break up the chan reaction that keeps a fire going.
+This one’s a little more intensely scientific, but certain chemical agents, such as halon, can be introduced into the atmosphere surrounding a fire, and they can actually interact with the oxygen and break up the chain reaction that keeps a fire going.
 Halon is actually great at this, but its production has been halted because it has a negative impact on the ozone layer.

 If the fire tetrahedron makes a wreck of your home or business, we’re ready around the clock to help you recover.
 Contact SERVPRO anytime for fast, thorough cleanup and recovery after a fire.

-Fires at Home Start in These 5 Ways | SERVPRO® of North Kenosha County
+Fires at Home Start in These 5 Ways

 1/9/2022 (Permalink)